 - each camera be visited at least once every two months.
 The cameras have performed well but glitches have happened.
-Camera 1 had a memory card that did not work from August of 2008 until January of 2009.
-Camera 2 was pulled down by a coati and took no photographs during most of May and part of June of 2008.
-Camera 3 was pulled down by a coati and took no photographs between late September of 2008 and mid-February of 2009.
-[Even if the camera had not been pulled to the ground, the batteries were likely to be near 0% charge.]
-More frequent visits reduce the chance that a large period of time will go by without a camera functioning.
+Camera 1 had a memory card that did not work from August until January.
+Camera 2 was pulled down by a coati and took no photographs during most of May and part of June.
+Camera 3 was pulled down by a coati and took no photographs between late September and mid-February.
+(Even if the camera had not been pulled to the ground, the batteries were likely to be near 0% charge.)
+More frequent visits offset the chance that a large period of time will go by without a camera functioning.
 Childs and Childs (2008) visited their motion-sensitive cameras on the United States-Mexican border once every six weeks, - a spot within the camera's range of view be baited with commercially available lures2 for predators, and - descented rubber gloves and rubber boots be worn by the field biologists when handling the cameras.
 This precaution might reduce both the time to first trigger (detection) by an animal and the likelihood that the cameras would be reoriented or pulled down by visiting animals.